mitranim/ng-decorate/readme.md

 modules, you must add them to the dependency list of the main module.

 To avoid this, use a single angular module for the entire application, setting it in `defaults` or explicitly passing it to decorators.
-The real modularity comes from ES6 modules, so there's nothing to gain by maintaining a separate dependency tree for the DI injector.
+There's nothing to gain by using fake Angular dependendencies that end up sharing the same global namespace.

 ## Prior Art